xnphls/gym-cosmetics/README.md

 <img src="https://user-images.githubusercontent.com/65273893/236659261-9149ce36-123a-492d-85c5-88bbae76242a.png" width="800"><br>
 _<sup>Dark mode is on the left; the regular GYM's look is on the right.</sup>_

 This patch was originally conceived by doge_nestris.
 I've adapted it for use with Tournament Edition along with a few tweaks to the pixels, and it works seamlessly alongside the Pride hack.
-You can get the patch [here.](https://github.com/xnphls/gym-pride/releases/tag/v5TEdark) Personally, I find it hard to play the game without it.
+You can get the patch [here.](https://github.com/xnphls/gym-cosmetics/releases/tag/v5TEprideordark) Personally, I find it hard to play the game without it.

 ## Instructions & brief dev notes
-You can patch these using a utility such as [Rom Patcher JS.](https://www.marcrobledo.com/RomPatcher.js/) Make sure you're patching over an already-patched version of GYM Tournament Edition; it will not work on the default Tetris (USA) rom.
+You can patch these using a utility such as [Rom Patcher JS.](https://www.marcrobledo.com/RomPatcher.js/) Use the original, default `Tetris (USA).nes` rom as a base.

 I'd also like to show you the process I used so you can mess around with the palettes and sprites yourself if you wish.
 It was a lot simpler than I feared going in; you do not need to know any assembly.
 Thanks to deadmemelmao for showing me how she does it.